hyc0812/drizzle-test/README.md

 you can see the location of the node.
 Try which nodejs and which npm too.

 I would recommend installing node using Node Version Manager(NVM).
 That saved a lot of headache for me.
 You can install nodejs and npm without sudo using nvm.

+Just replace @latest with the version number you want to downgrade to.
+I wanted to downgrade to version 3.10.10, so I used this command:

+npm install -g npm@3.10.10
+If you're not sure which version you should use, look at the version history.
+For example, you can see that 3.10.10 is the latest version of npm 3.

+### install

+sudo apt update
+sudo apt install nodejs npm

+6.14.4

+ou can use n for node's version management.
+There is a simple intro for n.

+$ npm install -g n
+$ n 6.10.3
+this is very easy to use.

+then you can show your node version:

+$ node -v
+v6.10.3